dscgt/route_recorder/models/README.md

-This directory contains example JSON structures for records (record.json), models (model.json), and groups (group.json), which represent single documents under the Firebase collections _records_, _models_, and _groups_ respectively.
+This directory contains example JSON structures for records (record.json), models (model.json), and groups (group.json), which represent single documents under the Firebase collections _route\_records_, _route\_models_, and _route\_groups_ respectively.
 These collection names may change.
 No other collections or subcollections are necessary at this moment.

 Overall notes:
 - all `checkoutTime`s and `checkinTime`s are Firebase timestamp types